 Many American Families Wake-Up Every Day as Caregivers

-Families all over this country wake up every day knowing the full responsibility of their loved one falls on their shoulders.
+Families all over this country wake up every day knowing the full responsibility of their loved one's needs falls on their shoulders.
 As we get older, the risk of needing help with activities-of-daily-living increases dramatically.
-The U.S. Department of Health and Human Services says when a person reaches the age of 65 they have a 7 in 10 chance of needing some type of long-term care service or support.
+The U.S. Department of Health and Human Services says when a person reaches the age of 65 they have a 7 in 10 chance of needing help with at least one of their activities-of-daily-living.
+The need for extended care increases with age.

 Often we think of Alzheimer's or other forms of dementia as the reason older people require long-term care services.
-By 2025, the number of people aged 65 and older with Alzheimer's disease should reach 7.1 million people, a 27% increase from the 5.6 million age 65 and older in 2019.
+By 2025, the number of people aged 65 and older with Alzheimer's disease should reach 7.1 million people, a 27% increase of 5.6 million, 65 and older, in 2019.

 However, people require long-term care for many reasons, not just dementia.
 People require care due to an illness, accident, or the impact of aging.